Warner wants election-hacking to lead to cyber response

 "We still have a President that fails to fully acknowledge the fact that Russia attacked our country, threatened to undermine our democratic process.
 The Congress needs to continue to send clear signals," Warner said of President Donald Trump in an interview.

 "This is an area that still needs further refinement -- I don't believe we have a really fully thought-through cyber doctrine," Warner added.
-"But any such doctrine such include the sanctity of the electoral process."
+"But any such doctrine must include the sanctity of the electoral process."

 It's still unclear what will happen to Warner's amendment, which he plans to file later Thursday.